 The aftermath of pregnancy can leave you with sagging breasts, uneven breasts, loss of breast volume, drooping nipples and stretched areolas (the dark skin surrounding the nipple).
 A breast lift, or mastopexy, is performed to reverse these changes and return a youthful shape and lift to your breasts.
 This is accomplished by trimming excess skin and tightening supporting tissues to achieve an uplifted, youthful contour.
 Breast lifts can also reduce areolar size and reposition downward-pointing nipples.

 Your post-maternity breast lift will be tailored to you, depending on your individual case and goals.
-A consultation with Dr. Austin will allow for personalized evaluation and development of an individualized plan for your breast lift.
+A consultation with Dr. Edwin N. Austin will allow for personalized evaluation and development of an individualized plan for your breast lift.
 Breast size does not increase after a breast lift, nor does the fullness or roundness in the upper part of the breasts.
 Women who desire larger, smaller or more rounded breasts may want to consider a breast augmentation or breast reduction together with a breast lift.

 Mommy Makeover: Breast Reduction

 Most women find that their breasts swell to a fuller size and shape while they are pregnant.
-Afterwards, a natural reduction in breast size leaves some women with the empty-looking, drooping breasts discussed above in the breast lift section.
+Afterward, a natural reduction in breast size leaves some women with the empty-looking, drooping breasts discussed above in the breast lift section.
 For many other women, however, the breasts remain larger than desired after childbirth.
 Breast reduction surgery may be the solution in these cases.

 One reason women may seek breast reduction after giving birth is to return the breasts to the smaller size they had before becoming pregnant.
-In addition, breast reduction can relieve the common symptoms of large breasts, such as pain, improper posture, rashes, breathing problems, skeletal deformities and low self-esteem.
+In addition, breast reduction can relieve the common symptoms of large breasts, such as pain, improper posture, rashes, breathing problems, skeletal deformities, and low self-esteem.
 Breast reduction achieves these goals by removing fat and glandular tissue and tightening skin to produce smaller, lighter breasts that are in a healthier proportion to the rest of the body.

 Note: Breast reduction surgery is not recommended for women who intend to breast-feed in the future, since many of the milk ducts leading to the nipples are removed.